rahulgopinath/rahulgopinath.github.io/_posts/2020-12-14-mutation-analysis-for-staticanalysis.markdown

 Hence, a deceitful tool could simply claim every single evaluated mutant to be detectable.
 Such a tool will be 100% effective for the induced mutations but will be utterly ineffective for real world faults.
+Indeed, false positives are one of the major issues in static analysis.
 So, what can we do?

 One extreme suggestion would be to _require a test case_  (both input as well as the expected output) that can detect the mutant to count a mutant as detected.
-However, providing this would be very hard for most pattern based static analysis tools.
+However, providing this would be very much beyond most static analysis tools (if we can do this, then the problem of false positives is resolved).
 Hence, we need a better idea.

 One way to do this is to try and lie.
 That is, ask the static analysis framework whether the program itself is faulty.
 If it claims the program to